MLBazaar/MLPrimitives/docs/getting_started/concepts.rst

 deviation of the training data, to later on use them to transform the prediction data to the same center and scale.

 Types of Integrations
 ---------------------

+Also, primitives can be classified depending on how they are integrated into the project.

 Directly integrable primitives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~